Entertainment Software Association: Activities

-Not-renewed membership known cases

-Several companies opted not to renew their membership in the ESA in May 2008, including Activision, Vivendi Games, LucasArts and id Software.
-This followed from the ESA's option to change in the E3 format in 2007, which significantly reduced the size and venue due to complaints from the 2006 event, but ultimately led to much lower visibility and impact on the industry.
-The move cost the ESA $5 million and required them raising dues for members in the following year.

-Crave Entertainment left the ESA in June 2008 due to its pending acquisition by Fillpoint LLC.
-As of October 9, 2008, Codemasters has also discontinued its membership in the ESA.
-NCSoft left the ESA in December 2008, which was believed to be a cost-cutting measure for the company due to its weak financial state at that time.

-In April 2016, ESA lost three members: Mad Catz, Little Orbit and Slang.
+The ESA launched their Accessible Games Initiative in March 2025 in partnership with EA, Google, Microsoft, Nintendo of America, and Ubisoft, addressing video game accessibility.
+The Initiative developed 24 tags with the intention for these to be included on software box covers or included on digital storefronts to describe games' features towards accessibility, such as narrated menus or joystick inversion options.

 Criticism and controversies

+The association's support for SOPA/PIPA was protested by Mark Kern's rival trade association League for Gamers, and through boycotts of the E3 convention.

 On August 3, 2019, it had been found that an unsecured list of personal attendee data was publicly accessible from the ESA's site.
 The list contained the information of over 2000 people, most of them being the press and social media influencers that had attended E3 2019.
-ESA removed the list after its public visible was found, and apologized for allowing the information to become public.
-However, using similar techniques to access the 2019 data, users found similar dates for over 6000 attendees of past E3 events still available on user-authenticated portions of their website; these too were subsequently pulled by ESA once notified.
+ESA removed the list afterwards, and apologized for allowing the information to become public.
+Later, through techniques similar to those used in the 2019 incident, users found similar data for over 6000 attendees of past E3 events that were still available on user-authenticated portions of their website; these too were pulled by ESA once they were notified.